Jun 29, 2025

 Beth Meyer-Bernstein, Dean

-The Honors College has special procedures for admission and its own academic progress standards.
+The Honors College has additional requirements for admission and its own academic progress standards.
 Interested students must apply to and be accepted by both the College of Charleston and the Honors College.
-For instructions on the application process, go to http://honors.cofc.edu.
+For instructions on the application process, visit The Honors College

 Honors Academic Progress Standards and Retention in the Honors College